Battle of Cerro Gordo: Aftermath

 Santa Anna, caught off guard by the Fourth Regiment of the Illinois Volunteer Infantry, was compelled to ride off without his artificial leg, which was captured by U.S. forces.
 In the U.S. the prosthetic inspired song parodies.
 Showman P.T.
 Barnum claimed he acquired it for display in his museum.
 The prosthetic was eventually donated to the state of Illinois, where it was displayed in the Illinois State Military Museum in Springfield, Illinois.
 A visiting Mexican official was apparently embarrassed at seeing the trophy displayed, and it was removed.
 It was later the subject of controversy about its return to Mexico.

 Some cannons captured by Americans at Cerro Gordo were brought back to the United States as war trophies.
-The Third Regiment of Illinois Volunteers brought back a six-pound cannon where it was displayed temporarily in the Springfield Armory in Massachusetts, and whose current whereabouts are unknown.
+The Third Regiment of Illinois Volunteers brought back a six-pound cannon which was displayed temporarily in the Springfield Armory in Massachusetts, and whose current whereabouts are unknown.

 Scott moved on to Xalapa, and William J. Worth's division took San Carlos Fortress on April 22.
 Scott then occupied Puebla on 15 May, before departing for Mexico City on August 7.